zilliztech/zdoc/docs/tutorials/resource-planning/select-zilliz-cloud-service-plans.md

 - Designed for SMEs or operations not mission-critical, with the flexibility to choose your preferred [cloud provider and region](./cloud-providers-and-regions).

-- Choice of three types of [CUs](./cu-types-explained): Cost-optimized, Capacity-optimized, and Performance-optimized.
+- Choice of two types of [CUs](./cu-types-explained): Capacity-optimized, and Performance-optimized.

 - Supports up to 24 CUs, maxing at 30 million 768-dimensional vectors.